 - Fishing in or into any closed area is prohibited.
 Some of the closed areas include the designated swimming area, the “Coral Special Protection Zone” and “Shark Special Protection Zone” (Refer to Appendix F for coordinate descriptions).

-- With the exception of drinking water in non-disposable containers, possession of food and drink by visitors is prohibited within the interior of Fort Jefferson (all areas beyond the wood bridge).
+- Except for drinking water, possession of food and drink by visitors is prohibited within the interior of Fort Jefferson (all areas beyond the wood bridge).

-- Disposal of food scraps, fish remains or entrails and dish washing is prohibited in the waters of the moat and any designated swimming area.
+- Disposal of food scraps, fish remains or entrails, and washing dishes is prohibited in the waters of the moat and any designated swimming area.

 - Disposal of fish remains and washing dishes must occur a minimum of 200 feet away from any designated swimming beach.
 The “Restricted Docking” sign on the shore above the finger piers marks 200 feet from the Garden Key designated swimming beach.